Opuntia: Ecology

 Animals that eat Opuntia include the prickly pear island snail and Cyclura rock iguanas.
 The fruit are relished by many arid-land animals, chiefly birds, which thus help distribute the seeds.
 Opuntia pathogens include the sac fungus Colletotrichum coccodes and Sammons' Opuntia virus.
-The ant Crematogaster opuntiae and the spider Theridion opuntia are named because of their association with prickly pear cactus.
+The ant, Crematogaster opuntiae, and spider, Theridion opuntia, are named because of their association with the prickly pear cactus.